neo4j-field/aura-api-playbook/README.md

 ## Introduction

 The [Neo4j Aura API](https://neo4j.com/docs/aura/platform/api/specification/) gives customers a fully programmatic way to manage their Aura database instances.
-Using standard REST calls authenticated with OAuth 2.0, you can create instances, check their status, update configuration, pause, resume, and delete them — all without touching the Aura Console.
+Using standard REST calls authenticated with OAuth 2.0, you can create instances, check their status, update configuration, pause, resume, and delete them, all without touching the Aura Console.
 The full API specification is available at [neo4j.com/docs/aura/platform/api/specification/](https://neo4j.com/docs/aura/platform/api/specification/).

 This runbook demonstrates these capabilities through a practical migration scenario on AWS: reading a live instance configuration, exporting a snapshot, deleting the instance, and recreating it as a new Aura VDC instance using the API.
 Each step maps to a real API operation you can reuse independently in your own automation workflows.

 All API calls in this runbook have been tested and validated using Postman.
-A ready-to-use Postman collection is included in this repository under the `postman/` directory — import it directly to explore or run each operation without writing any shell commands.
+A ready-to-use Postman collection is included in this repository under the `postman/` directory.
+Import it directly to explore or run each operation without writing any shell commands.

 ---